-- In accordance with HUD requirements, the Department will not allow CDBG-DR funds to be used on private property unless the household served is low- to moderate-income. - Applicants should discuss how water and sewer hookups, water and sewer service line replacements, and septic tank closures on non-low- to moderate-income private property will be paid for.
-Note that water and sewer laterals from the street to the private property line are eligible CDBG-DR expenses regardless of income. - Applicants should indicate that all target area occupied households will be connected to the CDBG-DR-proposed repairs (and all septic tanks properly closed, if applicable). - Applicants may decide whether to use their own funds to pay for non-low- and moderate-income hookups or to require property owners to pay for their non-low- and moderate-income hookups.

-Note that if local funds are used to pay for non-low- and moderate-income hookups, these funds, if properly documented and committed, will be counted as leverage.
+- In accordance with HUD requirements, the Department will not allow CDBG-DR or CDBG-MIT funds to be used on private property unless the household served is LMI. - Applicants should discuss how water and sewer hookups, water and sewer service line replacements, and septic tank closures on non-low- to moderate-income private property will be paid for to increase the likelihood of a maximum score.
+Note that water and sewer laterals from the street to the private property line are eligible CDBG-DR and CDBG-MIT expenses regardless of income. - Applicants should indicate that all target area occupied households will be connected to the proposed improvements (and all septic tanks properly closed, if applicable) to increase the likelihood of a maximum score. - Applicants may decide whether to use their own funds to pay for non-low- and moderate-income hookups or to require property owners to pay for their non-low- and moderate-income hookups. - Note that if local funds are used to pay for non-low- and moderate-income hookups, these funds, if properly documented and committed, will be counted as leverage.
 Local governments opting to pay for non-low- and moderate-income hookups may wish to check with their local attorney prior to proceeding.